 Instructions concerning registration timeframes are given in the schedule of classes.
 All students should meet with an academic advisor prior to registering.
 Student are not permitted to attend a class if their names are not on the class roster.

 Late Registration—a late registration fee of $50 will be assessed to any student who fails to complete registration within the specified period for regular registration.
-See Spring 2008 Schedule of Charges for published fees and charges.
+See Bulldog Connection for published fees and charges.

-For deadlines on adding, dropping, oversubscribing, and withdrawing from classes, see Spring 2008 Bulletin.
+For deadlines on adding, dropping, oversubscribing, and withdrawing from classes, see Bulldog Connection.
 Classes can be added or dropped on-line using the Bulldog Connection within the designated timeframe.

 Discontinuing attendance does not constitute dropping a class and such action will result in a grade of "F," which is computed in the grade point average and held accountable for the cost of the class.

 Withdrawing from a class—Check the Academic Calendar for the specific dates.
 If you withdraw from a class, it will show on your transcript as a "W." If you do not withdraw or drop a course and stop attending the course, you will receive an "F" grade.